 Could you explain that?

-And so, if they want to work flexibly, work during the evening instead of the day, because they’re picking up kids from school and that sort of stuff, quite happy with them doing that because we’re focused on delivering the outcomes for our customers.
+If they want to work flexibly, work during the evening instead of the day because they’re picking up kids from school.
+We’re quite happy with them doing that because we’re focused on delivering the outcomes for our customers.

 Ok, now one of the things that people are talking about is the new normal.
-And we’re not going back to the old ways of doing things.
+We’re not going back to the old ways of doing things.

 What do you see as envisaged being the new normal?

 Well, 5% of my workforce want to go back to the office.”

 Why is that, because of the long commute?

 It’s the long commutes.
 Some people want to move to the country.
 One person has already done it.

 The teams have just adapted, and productivity lifted as we’ve seen in many organisations.
 The quality of our delivery improved.
 We have fewer defects in our releases.
 We can deliver faster because we’ve become more agile.”

 It’s interesting when we talk about what the new normal will be.
 People don’t like spending two hours a day on a commute.
 They’d rather use the time to work, frankly.